SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 ======
 We always want to celebrate the accomplishments of the students in the lab, so here are some of the amazing things they have been up to:

+<b>March 2024</b> - Wendy Torrens was accepted to attend the Cold Springs Harbor Laboratory course on Schizophrenia & Related Disorders, [summer 2024](https://meetings.cshl.edu/courses.aspx?course=c-schiz&year=24)!
+She was also awarded a scholarship from the International Brain Research Organization to support her attendance - exciting!

+<b>March 2024</b> - Wendy Torrens has just had another paper published!
+She assessed the use of the Pattern Glare Test on distinguishing between autistic and schitoypy traits in the general population.
+Access it early [here](https://www.tandfonline.com/eprint/YJVAMPU4GUBRKBYJ3AMI/full?target=10.1080/13546805.2024.2335103).

 <b>Jan 2024</b> - Welcome Lindsey, Kate, Hailey, and Jackie to the lab!
 Hope you enjoy the research experience and gain some useful skills.

 <b>Jan 2024</b> - We bid a fond farewell to Jasmine Haggerty who has completed some wonderful work in the lab over the past couple of years.
 Good luck with medical school!
 And stay tuned for papers that are under review.